jamesWalker55/qmul-final-project-report/src/05-implementation.typ

 When a delete event is received, it may correspond to either a file movement or a file deletion.
 The algorithm stores this event in a list, and adds to the event an expiry date.
 If the path is determined to be a rename event before the expiry time, then the algorithm sends a rename event.
 Otherwise, the path expires and is treated as a delete event, which the algorithm sends to the output.

 When a create event is received, it may correspond to either a file movement or a file creation.
 The algorithm goes through the list of recently-deleted paths and checks if any path has the same file name as this create event.
-If a matching path is found, it marks the path as a rename event, then sends a rename event to the output.
+If a matching file name is found, it marks the path as a rename event, then sends a rename event to the output.
 Otherwise, the algorithm returns the create event as-is.

 If the list of recently-deleted paths is empty, the infinite loop blocks indefinitely while waiting for a new event from the `notify` watcher.
 If the list is not empty, the infinite loop will wait for the new event but timeout on the next earliest expiry time in the list.
 If a timeout occurs, it removes the associated path from the list and restarts the loop.

-The full code for the event handler is included in the appendices at @code-dir-watcher.
+The full code for the event handler is included as an appendix at @code-dir-watcher.

 == Extension 2 - Searching based on file path